Clive Barker’s Hellraiser Omnibus Vol 1, Comic Book Review

 I have to give huge credit to a book that breaks the trope by killing off the man instead.
 This book also has some much appreciated equal opportunity graphic nudity.
 It’s mostly women but there is a penis on proud display toward the end!
 If you’re gonna do nudity do it all the way!

-The rest of the book falls prey to a common problem of the works of Clive Barker, he’s sexually progressive at the same time that he’s weighted down with religious guilt.
-Religious iconography should enhance a book about hell but it comes off as a confused author who hasn’t yet figured out his personal philosophy or overcome childhood catholic trauma.
+The rest of the book falls prey to a common problem of the works of Clive Barker, he’s sexually progressive at the same time that he’s weighed down with religious guilt.
+Religious iconography should enhance a book about hell but it comes off as a confused author who hasn’t yet figured out his personal philosophy or overcome childhood Catholic trauma.

 There are definitely some positives about this Hellraiser Omnibus but overall I did not find the plot very engaging and kept going for the pretty pictures more than anything else.